 07JAN14 UPDATE: JS2DX – a platform that will support Sprout’s User Interface has been completed. http://js2dx.com

-Sprout is a project dedicated to an object-oriented programming language that is native to the Relational Database Management System (RDBMS).
-It is not an object-relational mapping solution or an add-on language but a new database language backward-compatible with classic SQL syntax.
-By extending RDBMS procedural language of Persistent Stored Module (SQL/PSM) standard it delivers vernacular database object-oriented programming language.
+Sprout is a object-oriented programming (oop) language native to Relational Database Management System (RDBMS).
+It is written entirely with stored procedures that are an implementation of SQL/Persistent Stored Module delivering object-oriented capability vernacular to a database.
+Sprout does not require external modules or compiled code.
+It is not an object-relational mapping solution or an add-on language database language backward-compatible with classic SQL syntax.

-Sprout programming language instructions in their low level format is comprised of nested key-value pairs.
-The pairs are stored in normalized form inside a registry implemented with Entity Attribute Value data model.
-The registry also stores table columns and sets of single node values that constitute documents of any structure like program code, HTML, XML, RDF, etc.
+Sprout’s low level programming language instructions are comprised of nested key-value pairs which are stored in normalized form inside a registry implemented with Entity Attribute Value data model where there are no nulls and values are never repeated.
+For example if two or more programs employ a variable named “var_name” that name will be stored in the registry only once.
+The registry is a flexible storage mechanism that may accommodate columnar tables and sets of single node values constituting documents of any structure like program code, HTML, XML, RDF, etc.

 Procedural vs. Object-Oriented.